Spanish Fighting Bull

-The Spanish Fighting Bull (Toro Bravo, toro de lidia, toro lidiado, ganado bravo, Touro de Lide) is an Iberian heterogeneous cattle population.
-It is exclusively bred free-range on extensive estates in Spain, Portugal, France and Latin American countries where bull fighting is organized.
+The Spanish Fighting Bull is an Iberian heterogeneous cattle (Bos taurus) population.
+It is exclusively bred free-range on extensive estates in countries where bullfighting is organized.
 Fighting bulls are selected primarily for a certain combination of aggression, energy, strength and stamina.
 In order to preserve their natural traits, during breeding the bulls rarely encounter humans, and if so, never encounter them on foot.

 History of the breed

 Some commentators trace the origins of the fighting bull to wild bulls from the Iberian Peninsula and their use for arena games in the Roman Empire.

 Although the actual origins are disputed, genetic studies have indicated that the breeding stock have an unusually old genetic pool.

 The aggression of the bull has been maintained (or augmented, see above) by selective breeding and has come to be popular among the people of Spain and Portugal and the parts of Latin America where it took root during colonial rule, as well as parts of Southern France, where bullfighting spread during the 19th century.

 In May 2010, Spanish scientists cloned the breed for the first time.
 The calf, named Got, meaning "glass" in Valencian, was cloned from a bull named Vasito and implanted in a Friesian surrogate cow.